ehsan5505/react-laravel-microservices/laravel-admin/README.md

 Once relationship completes, create the api route with only('index','show') function

 !Tricks: As a short in laravel, if you use get<Name>Attribute in the Model, you can use as shortcut in Resource/Controller with <Name> as attribute, get and Attribute are reserved.
 Example getTotalAttribute() in Model will be $this->total in resource

+#### Dashboard with Chart
+To show the number of order we gain in each day, introduce the DashboardController that has a function of chart, link it in the chart route in the api endpoint

+In the Chart, we would use the Orm model to make the query, you would find it on the DashboardController, T To see the changes, we would append the created_at in the OrderFactory to see different time stamp `php artisan db:seed --class=OrderFactory`

+Now the api will return the timestamp as date with the records of sum we make in each day

+#### Cookie Store the Authorization Key [JWT Token]

+From the a